merenlab/merenlab.org/data/micr-obs-future/index.md

 ---
 <details markdown="1"><summary>Click to show/hide primary clustering dendrogram</summary>

-blue and purple stars: representatives after my dRep
+blue and purple stars: representatives after dereplicating.
+These are the ones we will continue with.

 [![dRep]({{images}}/Primary_clustering_dendrogram.pdf)]({{images}}/Primary_clustering_dendrogram.pdf){:.center-img .width-70}